 Song from MISA, Snowflower

 Don't miss seeing I'm Sorry, I Love You.
+It is an Essential Watch in my opinion.
 It is unique and special in the world of K-drama, utilizing few conventional K-drama storytelling stereotypes.
 You will shed many tears watching this drama, so stock up on Kleenex.

 On an episode of the Korean show Star Date, nine years after I'm Sorry, I Love You was made, the interviewer asked So Jisub fans, while he was in earshot, "What is your favorite So Jisub drama?" and without exception all of them said, "I'm Sorry, I Love You!"
 The interviewer then asked actor So Jisub what he thought about I'm Sorry, I Love You so many years later, and he looked directly into the camera and said, "The best drama ever made."
 Confirmed by the best actor in South Korea!
 Do not miss it for the world!